Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 • Direct stare, narrowed eyes: This indicates intense focus and potential threat.

-• Flattened ears, tucked tail: These signal fear and anxiety, which can escalate to aggression.
+• Flattened ears and tucked tail: These signal fear and anxiety, which can escalate to aggression.

 • Teeth bared, lip curling: This is a clear sign of imminent attack.